evkx/evkx.github.io/content/technology/charging/connectors/_index.md

 #### CCS Combo 2

 It has a round shape with two additional DC pins below the type 2 connector.
 It can deliver up to 350 kW of power with a maximum of 920 Volts.
-This version is used in europe on all brands.
+This version is used in Europe on all brands.

 <figure>
     <a href="https://media.evkx.net/multimedia/technology/charging/connectors/ccscombo2_2.jpg">